fastify/fastify-oauth2/README.md

   - `refresh_token` (optional, only if the `offline scope` was originally requested)
   - `token_type` (generally `'bearer'`)
   - `expires_in` (number of seconds for the token to expire, e.g. `240000`)
 - `getNewAccessTokenUsingRefreshToken(refreshToken, params, callback)`: A function that takes a refresh token and retrieves a new *token response* object.
 This is generally useful with background processing workers to re-issue a new token when the original token has expired.
-The `params` argument is optional and it's an object that can be used to pass in extra parameters to the refresh request (e.g. a stricter set of scopes).
+The `params` argument is optional and it is an object that can be used to pass in extra parameters to the refresh request (e.g. a stricter set of scopes).
 If the callback is not passed this function will return a promise.
 The object resulting from the callback call or the promise resolution is a new *token response* object (see fields above).
 - `generateAuthorizationUri(requestObject)`: A function that returns the authorization uri.
 This is generally useful when you want to handle the redirect yourself in a specific route.
 The `requestObject` argument passes the request object to the `generateStateFunction`).
-You **don't** need to declare a `startRedirectPath` if you use this approach.
+You **do not** need to declare a `startRedirectPath` if you use this approach.
 Example of how you would use it:

 ```js
 fastify.get('/external', { /* Hooks can be used here */ }, async (req, reply) => {